Post updated: December 4, 2020

 Those are all important facts that could influence your pitch—and they’re things you’ll only begin to understand through some thorough research.
 Dig into their website and existing content to make sure you have a solid grasp on their overall style and approach.

-There’s one more thing to check that’s often overlooked: Whether they’ve already published your idea (or something remarkably similar to it).
+There’s one more thing to check that’s often overlooked: Whether they’ve already published your story idea (or something remarkably similar to it).

 Ouch.
 Brutal, right?
-Your mom always told you that you were special and uniquely qualified for whatever you wanted to do.
+Your parents always told you that you were special and uniquely qualified for whatever you wanted to do.
 But, in reality, the freelance landscape is competitive, and it takes some work to stand out.

 The best way to do that is by making sure that whatever content ideas you’re pitching are truly unique—that you’re bringing some sort of fresh perspective, experience, or idea to the table.

 Trust me when I tell you that if your pitch is truly amazing, even the pickiest of editors won’t care if you have two months of writing experience of 20 years.
-Having a great idea is the best way to get your foot in the door.
+Having a great story idea is the best way to get your foot in the door.

 I get it.
 You’re eager to get that email sent off and see what happens.
 However, this isn’t a step that you should rush through.
 After you’ve done your research, really take the time to think of some topics and headlines that truly stand out.
+You need a clear angle for your story, and not just a nugget of an idea.

 For example, if I’m pitching a site that’s dedicated to all things freelancing, which article idea do you think they’d be more interested in?